It’s early morning. Not “look-at-that-heavenly-golden-sunrise” morning, but “oh-dear-God-please-let-me-go-to-sleep” early morning.

 “These types of tips aren’t necessarily going to help people who already have a chronic insomnia problem,” Dr. Cuddihy said.
 “These tips are more preventive.
 They’re good habits to have that could potentially help you avoid developing an insomnia problem.”

-Try these approaches each night before bed:
+Try these approaches

 - Turn off electronics.
 This includes cell phones, tablets, TV, any technology.
 It’s best to keep this stuff out of the bedroom altogether.
 Dr. Cuddihy’s ironclad rule: “An hour before bed, all that should be turned off and not turned on again until you wake up in the morning.”